-“He insisted on catching a few winks while waiting for you to show up,” Matt sneered, snatching the switchblade off the desk corner and pressing the release butto.
-Blanchard jerked her head toward the sound of the spring loaded blade popping into position.
+“He insisted on catching a few winks while waiting for you to show up,” Matt sneered, snatching the switchblade off the desk corner and pressing the release button.
+Blanchard jerked her head toward the sound of the spring-loaded blade popping into position.

 “That answers my second question,” motioning for her two officers to take a position on either side of the culprit.
 “Help this guttersnipe off the floor and sit him in that chair,” she ordered, pointing at the chair.
 “Do you have any smelling salts in that first aid kit?”

 Delia reached into the bag and removed an ammonia ampoule, handing it to Blanchard.
 She snapped it open, then waived it in front of the unconscious man’s nose.
 He reflexively moved his head up, twitching back and forth and away from the ammonia vapor.
 He opened his eyes, then flailed his arms trying to push the capsule away.
 “The lights are back on,” Blanchard quipped.

 “Alright, champ, start talking.
 Who are you and where’s the other girl who was here?”
 Matt demanded.